jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

     +----------------|----------------+.....+----------------+

-Where n is the length specified in the Tag length field and m is the remaining octets in the Value field (m = d - n - 2) where d is the length of the RDATA section.
+Where n is the length specified in the Tag length field and m is the remaining octets in the Value field.
+They are related by (m = d - n - 2) where d is the length of the RDATA section.

-The data fields are defined as follows:
+The fields are defined as follows:

 Flags:  One octet containing the following field:

-Bit 0, Issuer Critical Flag:  If the value is set to '1', the critical flag is asserted and the property MUST be understood if the CAA record is to be correctly processed by a certificate issuer.
+Bit 0, Issuer Critical Flag:  If the value is set to '1', the property is critical.
 A Certification Authority MUST NOT issue certificates for any domain name that contains a CAA critical property for an unknown or unsupported property tag.

 Note that according to the conventions set out in {{!RFC1035}}, bit 0 is the Most Significant Bit and bit 7 is the Least Significant